|

 model only had one door and this always on the passenger side.

-Two updates followed during its production run, these
+Various updates of chassis and body followed during the production run,

-nearly the end) and had Torque Tube drive to a 'chevron' differential.
+cooling , (no fan until nearly the end) and had Torque Tube drive to a

-Tourers were generally bright yellow and got the name 'Le Petit Citron',
+(grapefruit) yellow and got the name 'Le Petit Citron', the little

-the little lemon.
-Owners of the period referred to the Model C as "Cul
+lemon.
+Owners of the period referred to the Model C as "Cul de

 bodywork.
 The first Tourer had a 2.25m wheelbase and was designed as an